avoutic/web-framework/MIGRATE.md

 ### New features

 * RepositoryCore::instantiateEntityFromData() now supports a prefix parameter to handle cases where the identifier field is prefixed with a table alias.
+* RepositoryCore::getAliasedFields() to support aliasing fields in queries.

 ## v10.1